humdrum-tools/humdrum-documentation/guide/ch09/index.md

 Over the years, new features have been added to regular expression syntax.
 Some of the early software tools that make use of regular expressions do not support the extended features provided by more recently developed tools.
-So-called \"basic\" regular expressions include the following features: the single-character wild-card (`.`), the repetition operators (`*`) and (`?`) but not (`+`), the context anchors (`^`) and (`$`), character classes (`[...]`), or complementary
+So-called "basic" regular expressions include the following features: the single-character wild-card (`.`), the repetition operators (`*`) and (`?`) but not (`+`), the context anchors (`^`) and (`$`), character classes (`[...]`), or complementary